karthi-keyank/Contact-book/README.md

 python main.py
 ```
 # solution for errors
-- this script was case sensitive
+- case sensitive for names
 - so enter all in caps or small letters
 - if can't make outgoing call
 try this points